Aldeen5678/Benchmarking-SG-and-HI-C-binners/README.md

 The module uses `Sau3AI` by default.
 Change the `ENZYME` variable if your Hi-C library used a different enzyme.
 Results are written to `metacc_results/`, including `BIN/`, CheckM2 output, and `contig_bins.tsv`.

 ### 9. ImputeCC
+Install ImputeCC by following the

-Prepare the contig-information file and Hi-C matrix required by ImputeCC, then run:
+Prepare the contig-information file and Hi-C matrix from MetaCC required by ImputeCC, then run:

 ```bash
 ./imputecc_module.sh IMPUTE_CC_PATH OUTPUT_PATH CONTIGS CONTIG_INFO HIC_MATRIX DAS_TOOL_PATH